JuliaData/DataFrames.jl/docs/src/man/joins.md

 In relational database theory, this operation is generally referred to as a join.
 The columns used to determine which rows should be combined during a join are called keys.

-There are seven kinds of joins supported by the following functions in DataFrames.jl package:
+The following functions are provided to perform seven kinds of joins:

 -   `innerjoin`: the output contains rows for values of the key that exist in all passed data frames.
 -   `leftjoin`: the output contains rows for values of the key that exist in the first (left) argument,